ezekiellutz/Simple-Linear-Regression/README.md

 # Simple Linear Regression Model: Train/Test Split Method
-A linear model that accurately picks the best independent variable to predict vehicle CO2 emissions.
+A linear regression model that accurately picks the best independent variable to predict vehicle CO2 emissions.

 # Installation Instructions
 Download both the .py and .csv files and place them in the same directory on the PC.
 Run the code from your IDE of choice.